Play, Mute, or Solo Staff |

 -- OR --

 Yet another option lets you temporarily mute a staff and assign the sound of that staff to any notes you play at your music keyboard.
 This option is useful when you want to play one of the instrument parts of a song instead of having Composer play it.
 Composer will still play the other parts as accompaniment.
-To temporarily mute a staff and assign its instrument sound to notes that you play on your music keyboard:

 -- OR -- While holding down the "R" key (for "record", although you will not actually be recording), click anywhere in the staff of the staff.
-Composer indicates that this staff has been muted by changing the staff play button to the up position: At the same time, Composer indicates that this staff has been selected to provide the instrument sound for your music keyboard by changing the solo button from green to red:
+Composer indicates that this staff has been muted by changing the staff play button to the up position: At the same time, Composer indicates that this staff has been selected to provide the instrument sound for your music keyboard by changing the solo button from green to red: In addition, Composer indicates that this staff has been so selected by drawing a red arrow right before the beginning of the first staff shown in the window for this staff:

 If the part you want to play has two staves, such as a piano or keyboard part, then you will find the following procedure useful.
-To temporarily mute more than one staff and assign the instrument sound of one of the staves to notes that you play on your music keyboard:

 -- OR -- While holding down the "R" key (for "record", although you will not actually be recording), click anywhere in the staff for that staff.